Sea Turtle Nesting Season Riviera Maya: Where Families Can Legally Witness It

 - A guided ecotour operated by a permit-holding conservation group

-Going to a public beach at night with a flashlight to "find a nesting turtle" is illegal, harmful, and an instant ticket.
+Going to a public beach at night with a flashlight to "find a nesting turtle" is illegal, harmful, and a real ticket.
 Don't do it.
+I know an American couple who tried in 2022.
+The biologist found them first.
+They paid the fine and they deserved it.

 The Legal Programs That Work for Families